 Fiedler based his theory on the idea that effective leadership is directly linked to the traits a leader displays in particular situations.
-From here, Fiedler extrapolated that a set of traits that are effective for every situation exists, and thus, different situations demand different leaderships.
+From here, Fiedler extrapolated that a set of traits that are affective for every situation exists, and thus, different situations demand different leadership.

 Put simply, leaders must be flexible and adapt to market changes, business developments, and team demands.
 To Fiedler, there is no one management style that suits every situation and every business.

 – It allows businesses to stay flexible and adaptive